cosmos/ibc/spec/app/ics-029-fee-payment/README.md

 The receive relayer submits the message to the counterparty chain.
 Thus the counterparty chain must communicate the knowledge of who relayed the receive packet to the source chain using the acknowledgement.
 The address that is sent back **must** be the address of the forward relayer on the source chain.

+The source chain will use a "best efforts" approach with regard to the forward relayer address.
+Since it is not verified directly by the counterparty and is instead just treated as a string to be passed back in the acknowledgement, the forward relayer `payOnSender` address may not be a valid source chain address.
+In this case, the invalid address is discarded, the receive fee is refunded, and the acknowledgement processing continues.
+It is incumbent on relayers to pass their `payOnSender` addresses to the counterparty chain correctly.
+In the event that the counterparty chain itself incorrectly sends the forward relayer address, this will cause relayers to not collect fees on source chain for relaying packets.
+The incentivize-driven relayers will stop relaying for the chain until the acknowledgement logic is fixed, however the channel remains functional.

+We cannot return an error on an invalid `payOnSender` address as this would permanently prevent the source chain from processing the acknowledgment of a packet that was otherwise correctly received, processed and acknowledged on the counterparty chain.
+The IBC protocol requires that incorrect or malicious relayers may at best affect the liveness of a user's packets.
+Preventing successful acknowledgement in this case would leave the packet flow at a permanently incomplete state, which may be very consequential for certain IBC applications like ICS-20.

+Thus, the forward relayer reward is contingent on it providing the correct `payOnSender` address when it sends the `receive_packet` message.
+The packet flow will continue processing successfully even if the fee payment is unsuccessful.

-With the forward relayer embedded in the acknowledgement, and the reverse and timeout relayers available directly in the message; IBC is able to provide the correct relayer addresses to the fee module for each step of the packet flow.
+With the forward relayer correctly embedded in the acknowledgement, and the reverse and timeout relayers available directly in the message; IBC is able to provide the correct relayer addresses to the fee module for each step of the packet flow.

 #### Optional addenda